Teng-Olive/Demo-repo/README.md

 ## Demo info

-Flutter is an open source frame work by google
+Flutter is an open source frame work by google.

 ## some info